oxyplugins/oxy-toolbox/readme.txt

 * Add a link to go back to the Templates list screen when editing a Oxygen Template.
 JS/jQuery Scripts - registers popular scripts like Flickity, Isotope and Infinite Scroll so you can enqueue them anywhere in Oxygen.
 * Remove "Themes" and "Theme Editor" menu items from the Appearance menu in the WP admin.
+* Gutenberg - Adds options to disable Gutenberg and to make the Gutenberg editor full width.

 == Installation ==